seashell-coder/python-api-challenge/README.md

 >OpenWeatherMap API <br>
 >Geoapify API.<br>

-Note: All the skills in this challenge were covered during our class work activities no extra resources or tutor sessions I used here.<br>
+Note: All the skills in this challenge were covered during our class work activities no extra resources I used here.<br>
 --------------------------------

 OpenWeatherMap API Key